jefferson-calmon/trackter/README.md

-# Identifyzer
+# Trackter

-Identifyzer is a lightweight JavaScript library for generating unique browser fingerprints, enabling secure user identification and behavior analysis.
+Trackter is a lightweight JavaScript library for generating unique browser fingerprints, enabling secure user identification and behavior analysis.

 ## Features